SalishSeaCast/docs/work_env/anaconda_python.rst

 Follow the `installation instructions`_ for your operating system and accept the option at the end of the installation to make Anaconda your default Python.

+Start a new shell session and confirm that :file:`$HOME/anaconda/bin/` is on your path.

 .. _installation instructions: http://www.continuum.io/downloads